Updated: Oct 13

 Real Estate Salesperson (RES) Exams

 After completing the RES Course with a minimum attendance rate of 75%, you will receive a certification that indicates that you have completed the course.
 With this certification, you are then allowed to register for the RES Exams at the SEAMEO Regional Language Centre (RELC).
-The exams are currently held 3 times a year during February, June and October.
-In order not to miss your desired examination date, you should register at least 2 months in advance as registration closes 1 to 2 months prior.
+The RES exam are usually held 3 times a year during February, June and October.
+However, due to Covid-19, the February and June exams were postponed.
+Currently the October exam dates are available for booking via this link.

 There will be a total of 2 papers with Paper 1 and Paper 2 in the following format: